 While immunity can also be achieved through natural exposure to wild type virus, this comes at the risk of serious disease, hospitalization and potentially even death.

 - It is estimated that 2 to 3 million deaths are prevented each year by current immunization programs and vaccines.

 - The Public Health Agency of Canada (PHAC) credits immunization as saving more lives in the last 50 years than any other health measure.

 Nature infection from certain diseases can kill or seriously harm an individual before their body is able to mount an effective immune response.
 Vaccines on the other hand trigger the body's natural immune response to produce the necessary antibodies before exposure to the wild type virus.
 This way, if exposed to the wild type virus, the body has the necessary antibodies to fight off the infection.

 Antibodies and the Role they PlayVaccines contain tiny amounts of material that make the immune system produce certain proteins called "antibodies".
 Antibodies can attack and destroy viruses and bacteria.

-- Your immune system stores this information on how to make these antibodies.
-Later -- even many years later -- when your body is exposed to that same bacteria or virus, it "remembers" how to make these antibodies.
-Your body produces those antibodies again, stopping the virus or bacteria from making you sick.
+The immune system stores this information on how to make these antibodies.
+Later -- even many years later -- when the body is exposed to that same bacteria or virus, it "remembers" how to make these antibodies.
+The body produces those antibodies again, stopping the virus or bacteria from causing illness.